Reading & Phonics

 Literacy is a whole school priority at Finch Woods Academy and when it comes to reading and writing (and oracy for that matter) we place competency as a priority across the curriculum.
-In 2020 – 2021 we will continue our focus on developing reading skills of all pupils across the full curriculum.
+Each year we will continue our focus on developing the reading skills of all pupils across the full curriculum.

 When pupils join our school, we often find that Literacy is a huge barrier to learning.
 Many pupils have gaps in their learning, or have struggled to keep up with their peers in mainstream schools.
 At Finch Woods Academy, we work to remove those barriers, giving pupils a fresh start; concentrating on key life literacy skills, and approaching learning and literacy in creative ways.

 At Finch Woods Academy, everyone reads.
 It is expected.
 It may be at different levels and in different contexts; one may have a fishing magazine while another is enjoying a meatier text, but there is something for everyone.
 The staff of Finch Woods Academy are confident in their conversations with pupils about reading and we have a number of displays that celebrate the importance of reading for our pupils.

 For a small school we offer access to an extensive library of texts.
 In the school building, we have a space dedicated to books and reading skills.
 However, the books available also extend to an online library that pupils can access on reading tablets.
 Pupils can often be found taking the lead in choosing texts for pleasure reads.
 When we read for enjoyment, it is important that our interests are catered to so the pupils take the initiative.

 We have appointed Reading Ambassadors in the school to promote new texts and help pupils find texts that may interest them.
 We use pupil voice to purchase new reading books for the library every few weeks.
 This keeps our reading offer fresh and up to date.
 The books we read are often future award winners and we ensure that pupils have access to the most current literature available.